Please Note: Firefox and some other search engines are not suitable Use Internet Explorer for this page to load perfectly!

 For the shipping company does not provide any service whatsoever, an agent does!

-Visit our many features on the following P&O & Carnival PLC Cruise Companies
+Visit our many features on the following P&O UK/Australia & other Carnival PLC Cruise Companies

 Return to the - Cruise-Australia.com - INDEX

-When sending an email please name the ship you are requesting information or speaking about!
+When emailing please name the ship you are requesting information about!

-Photographs on cruise-australia are: 1.
+Photographs on cruise-australia.com & .net are: 1.
 By the author.
-2. From the author’s private collection.
-3. As provided by Shipping Companies and private photographers or collectors.
+2. From the authors private collection.
+3. As provided by Shipping Companies and their Publicity Companies as well as by private photographers or collectors.
 Credit is given to all contributors.
-However, there are photographs provided to me without details provided regarding the photographer concerned.
-I hereby invite if owners of these images would be so kind to make them-selves known to me, that due credit may be given
+However, there are some photographs provided without details regarding the photographer concerned., therefore I hereby invite if owners of those images to be so kind and make them-selves known to me, in order that due credit may be given!!

 This notice covers all pages, although, I have done my best to ensure that all photographs are duly credited and that this notice is displaced on each page, that is, when a page is updated!